Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 To anyone who thinks their sourdough bread isn’t good enough, I get it.
 Back in 2013, I set a goal: bake more bread.
 I tested, failed, succeeded (and tried again).
 What began with an easy no-knead artisan loaf eventually led to the holy grail: homemade sourdough bread.

 Admittedly, I had beginner’s luck.
-My early loaves were light, plump and airy, everything you want sourdough to be!
+My early scratch-made loaves were light, plump and airy, everything you want sourdough to be!
 And then?
 Down the rabbit hole I went: Hydration?
 Baker’s %?
 Proofing times?

 Now, with 13+ years baking experience and a professional culinary background, I know what holds people back: the confusion, hesitation, comparison.
 I teach from a straight forward practical perspective because sourdough is not just a written recipe; it’s an understanding.

-This recipe has been the most popular on my blog for over a decade- millions of views and the inspiration behind my bestselling book Artisan Sourdough Made Simple, a deeper dive into sourdough bread recipes.
+This sourdough bread recipe has been the most popular on my blog for over a decade- millions of views and the inspiration behind my bestselling book Artisan Sourdough Made Simple, a deeper dive into sourdough bread recipes.
 So, if you’re at the end of your rope (and just want to make good bread), you’ve made it.
 Welcome to the journey.

 What Sets My Recipe Apart: